Lossy Compression of General Random Variables: Introduction

 Our first main contribution to quantization is a lower bound on the $n$-th quantization error for random variables $X$ taking values in the measurable space $(\setX,\colX)$.
 The only requirement for this bound to apply is that the distribution $\mu_X$ of $X$ is absolutely continuous with respect to a $\sigma$-finite measure $\mu$ on $(\setX,\colX)$ satisfying the subregularity condition \eqref{eq:subregularityI} and $\lVert \mathrm d \mu_X/\mathrm d \mu\rVert_{p/(p-1)}^{(\mu)}<\infty$ with $p\in[1,\infty)$.
 Further, the lower bound we obtain allows us to conclude that

 Moreover, we show that, if $D_k(X)$ exists and satisfies $D_k(X)=m/p$, then

 Our second main contribution to quantization is an upper bound on the $n$-th quantization error for random variables $X$ taking values in the measurable space $(\setX,\colX)$.
-This result requires a bounded distortion function $\rho$ on $\setX\times\setY$ and the existence of a finite measure\footnote{We assume, without loss of generality, that $\nu(\setY)=1$. } $\nu$ on $(\setY,\colY)$ satisfying a certain superregularity condition.
+This result requires the existence of a finite measure\footnote{We assume, without loss of generality, that $\nu(\setY)=1$. } $\nu$ on $(\setY,\colY)$ satisfying a certain superregularity condition.
 Specifically, this superregularity condition guarantees that the measure $\nu$ is not too small on $\rho$-balls of small radii in the following sense: There exist constants $m\in[0,\infty)$, $b\in(0,\infty)$, and $\delta_0\in(0,\infty]$ such that